andydevs/general/README.md

 #		Michael Caine: Alfred Pennyworth"
 ```

+### Placeholder Operations

+You can also specify operations to be performed on values passed to placeholders, akin to AngularJS's filters.
+For example: `@(name -> capitalize)` will capitalize whatever name is inputted before applying it to the text.
+Placeholder operations also have arguments, which change behaviour. `@(name -> capitalize first)` will capitalize the first word of name, whereas `@(name -> capitalize all)` will capitalize all words in the name.

+- capitalize: capitalizes the string
+	- Argument 1:
+		- 'first': only first word is capitalized
+		- 'all': all words are capitalized
+		- default: 'first'
+- uppercase: converts a string to uppercase
+- lowercase: converts a string to lowercase
+- money: converts an integer to a monetary amount in the given format
+	- Argument 1:
+		- 'USD': United States Dollar
+		- 'EUR': European Euro
+		- default: 'USD'
+- time: converts an integer to a formatted time in the given time format
+	- Argument 1:
+		- Time format to set to
+		- default: '@I:@MM:@SS @A'

 #### To-Array Operations

 Certain operations can convert data values to arrays to be used by an array template.
 These can be applied to array placeholders as follows `@[text -> split] -general- @[].` These return pure data values, and they can be accessed by a special placeholder `@#` which applies the entire data value as is.